 We do better to adore the mysteries of Deity than to investigate them.Philip Melanchthon

-Every year when Holy Trinity Sunday rolls around, I remember this word of wisdom from Martin Luther’s fellow reformer and dear friend, Philip Melanchthon: “We do better to adore the mysteries of Deity than to investigate them.”
+Every year when Holy Trinity Sunday draws near, I remember this word of wisdom from Martin Luther’s fellow reformer and dear friend, Philip Melanchthon: “We do better to adore the mysteries of Deity than to investigate them.”
 To me, this is what Holy Trinity Sunday is all about: adoring the mysteries of the One God revealed to us as Father, Son, and Holy Spirit.
-Not investigating them, or trying to understand them, but adoring these beautiful mysteries.
+Not investigating them, or trying to understand them, but simply adoring these beautiful mysteries.

-There are a number of poems that I looked at for this Sunday, but I have decided to use George Herbert’s poem, “Trinitie Sunday.”
+There are a number of poems that help us to do that, and which are appropriate for Trinity Sunday, but I find George Herbert’s poem, “Trinitie Sunday,” particularly meaningful.
 Don’t let the archaic spelling of Herbert’s poem throw you – read this poem aloud and it will sound surprisingly modern and relevant.
-While there is a lot that could be said about this poem, I’ll limit myself to just a few comments.
+While there is a lot that could be said about this poem, let me offer just a few comments.
 There are three verses, obviously, but lots of other threes in this incredible poem.
 In the first verse, for example, we are praying to the three persons of the Trinity, who create, redeem and sanctify us.
 In the second verse, we see a reference to the past, present, and future.
 In the third verse, we see a mention of “these three” theological virtues from 1 Corinthians 13: faith, hope, and charity.
 And also in this verse, the three ways that we live out our faith: heart, mouth, and hands.
 And, finally, a reminder that we run, rise, and rest with God – we rise with the one who redeems us, run with the one who creates us, and rest in the one who sanctifies us.
 There is more, but I will leave it at that, to make sure that I am adoring the mysteries of Deity more than trying to investigate them.
-And with that, let us pray:

 Devotional Poem: “Trinitie Sunday” by George Herbert